jessicaminton/I-Am-Poor/README.md

 # I-Am-Poor

-opposite of i am rich
+My first Swift App.

-this app is similar to i am rich. there is no coding and i used Storyboard as the interface.
+I used the Storyboard interface.
+There is no coding in this project, I just dragged and dropped objects from the library onto Main.storyboard